Harmful effects of smoking you may not know about

 - Smoking harms nearly every organ of the body.
 It causes diseases like cancer, heart disease, stroke, lung disease and more.

-- Smoking increases the risk of complications from diabetes – including high blood pressure and poor blood flow to legs and feet.
+- Smoking increases the risk of complications from diabetes – including managing high blood pressure and poor blood flow to legs and feet.

 - Secondhand smoke can also cause stroke, lung cancer, and coronary heart disease in adults.